dawidkantowicz/virtual-can-hacking-lab/docs/02-can-basics.md

 # 02 - CAN Basics: Sniffing, Logging, and Replaying

-Now that vcan0 is live, this phase covers the core can-utils workflow: generating traffic, sniffing it, logging it, and spotting changing data.
+Now that vcan0 is live, this phase covers the core CAN workflow: generating traffic, sniffing and logging it, replaying it back onto the bus, and reading it with a Python script.
 This is the foundation of every CAN attack: you have to read the bus before you can influence it.

 ## Goal